-There are four designations of the fund balances that should be noted:
+There are three designations of the fund balances that should be noted:

-- A designation in the amount of \$243,352 was made in the Community Planning Association of Southwest Idaho's FY2009 Unified Planning Work Program and Budget (UPWP) Revision 1, to cover a potential twenty percent rescission of FY2009 federal-aid funds. - A designation in the amount of \$21,594 was made in the Community Planning Association of Southwest Idaho's FY2009 UPWP Revision 1, to cover local match requirements of carry-over operating grants. - A designation in the amount of \$93,155 was made to help fund future Orthophotography projects.
-The Community Planning Association of Southwest Idaho Board of Directors approved Resolution No. 05-2005, providing for the designation of Orthophotography receipts received in excess of costs for this purpose. - A designation in the amount of \$697,311 was made to help fund the future purchase of a building and property for COMPASS operations.
+- In FY2009 a designation in the amount of \$243,352 was made to cover a potential twenty percent rescission of federal-aid funds.
+This amount will continue into FY2010. - A designation in the amount of \$92,660 was made to help fund future Orthophotography projects.
+The Community Planning Association of Southwest Idaho Board of Directors approved Resolution No. 05-2005, providing for the designation of Orthophotography receipts received in excess of costs for this purpose. - A designation in the amount of \$705,153 was made to help fund the future purchase of a building and property for COMPASS operations.